-Imagine this - you've worked so hard to assemble a switched-on team and create a successful business.
+Imagine this - you've worked hard to assemble a team and created a successful business.

 You receive outstanding customer ratings and shining client testimonials.